SU-NCS/Intro_to_programming/week-1-session-1.md

 ## Activity 1: Write a program on paper

+Pen & paper—create set of instructions to do a task

+* Give your instructions to another group
+* Act out instructions & generalize
+* Discussion—groups explain what they did.
+*
-### Excercises: Write a program on paper that ....
+**Exercises: Write a program on paper that ....**

 * Starts a car

 * Organizes socks by color
 * Makes a sandwich
 * Writes your name in secret numeric code where A=1, B=2, C=3...